Geography plays role in fate of two deals

 At the time, outside analysts said obtaining antitrust clearances to create the company would present hurdles.
 But in the end it was questions about who would do what and where that killed the deal.

-Talks are going more smoothly in Canada, where Potash Corp. of Saskatchewan and Agrium have announced an agreement to combine into what they say will be the world’s largest crop nutrient company.
-The two firms disclosed the merger talks late last month.
+Talks are going more smoothly in Canada, where Potash Corp. of Saskatchewan and Agrium have announced an agreement to combine into what they say will be the world’s largest crop nutrient company with annual sales of about $21 billion.

-The deal is a stock-based merger of equals that values the combined company at $36 billion.
-The new firm, to be named later, would have had sales last year of almost $21 billion.

 Past deals involving PotashCorp failed in large part because of location.
 A 2010 hostile takeover attempt by the mining giant BHP Billiton was quashed by the Canadian industry ministry, which argued that the acquisition would not be a net benefit to Canada.
 Likewise, Germany’s K+S rejected PotashCorp’s 2015 takeover offer in part because it didn’t guarantee protection for the firm’s German workers.